microchip-pic-avr-examples/attiny1627-analog-demo-mplab-mcc/README.md

 - Return to standby sleep

 ## Summary
-This demo has shown the PGA functionality in the ATtiny1627 family of microcontrollers.
+This demo has shown the PGA functionality of the ADC in the ATtiny1627 family of microcontrollers.